 Yes, you can safely freeze most fish.
 Fish spend their lives in cold water, and freezing is only a few degrees colder than their typical environment.

 Freezing fish is easy.
 Place fish fillets or portions in freezer safe bags.
 You can also wrap tightly in plastic like Saran wrap.
 Air is the enemy when freezing fish, so squeeze as much air as possible when sealing the bag or plastic wrap.
 Fish exposed to cold air is prone to freezer burn, drying out the fish and making it inedible.

-How to defrost fish and seafood
+How to thaw fish and seafood

-The best way to defrost frozen seafood safely is slowly in the refrigerator.
+The best way to thaw frozen seafood safely is slowly in the refrigerator.
 That means removing your fish from the freezer and placing it in the refrigerator overnight, or around 12-18 hours depending on the size of the fish or fillets.

 If you need your fish faster, remove from the freezer and place the sealed fish in cold water.
 Change the water every 30 minutes.